 Charley Straight was a life-long resident of Chicago, Illinois, and an important part of the jazz and novelty music scene there as well.
-He was the only child of saloon keeper Charles T. Straight Sr..
-His mother died when Charley was still a toddler.
+He was the only child of saloon keeper Charles T. Straight Senior.
+His mother, whose name is lost to history, died when Charley was still a toddler.
 When he was four his father was remarried to Swedish immigrant Anna Straight.
 As of the 1900 census the family was residing at 5742 Armour Street just northwest of the Chicago loop.
 Charley received musical training at the piano as he was growing up, learning both classical and popular styles, and acting as an accompanist at times during his years at Wendell Philips High School.

 Upon graduation at 18, Charley managed to land a job with singer and comedian Gene Greene, at times billed as "The Ragtime King," and immediately set out with him on the Vaudeville circuit.
 With Gene he started composing as well.
 Their first published piece together, King of the Bungaloos, was a minor hit of some note, and represents perhaps the first recording by Charley on a record.
 It also features an early form of syllabic scat singing, where nonsense words or syllables are sung to accent the syncopations.
 Of some interest is that the piece was published by Carl Laemmle Sr., who in a few years would found Universal Studios.
 It can be ascertained, as was so often the case, that not all their material made it into print.
 One of the advantages of constant stage work is that the composer can try out something and quickly gauge reaction to it, making it easier to detect duds, and submitting for print the ones that work.
 A lot of their act was comprised of pieces composed by Greene and Straight.
 In 1912 Charley started publishing piano rags as well, one of his best known being the Mocking Bird Rag.

 During his years with Greene, Charley got to see a bit of the world outside Chicago and the U.S. The pair are shown coming back from England in late 1913 after at least a couple of tours there where they had played a command performance for the King and Queen.
 Another arrival is seen in a manifest from an extended Australian trip back to San Francisco on March 7, 1914.
 While there, they performed for the Lord Mayor of Sydney and at the Tivoli Theatre in Melbourne, where Charley's accompaniments got notable reviews.
-Greene and Straight also recorded a reported 65 sides for Pathe Records during their time together, including King of the Bungaloos.
-After coming back from Australia, it appears that further travel was confined to the United States, as Charley was now married to Clara (Kennedy) Straight, and the team of Greene and Straight more or less dissolved.
-The couple lived briefly in Manhattan in 1914 where he published songs and rags with two of the largest firms in the city, Jerome H. Remick & Company and M. Witmark & Sons.
+Greene and Straight also recorded a reported 65 sides for Pathé Records during their time together, including King of the Bungaloos.
+After coming back from Australia, it appears that further travel was confined to the United States, as Charley had married Clara Kennedy on August 18, 1913, and the team of Greene and Straight more or less dissolved.
+The couple lived briefly in Manhattan in late 1913 into 1914 where he published songs and rags with two of the largest firms in the city, Jerome H. Remick & Company and M. Witmark & Sons.
 Charley also worked as a soloist around town while looking for another good opportunity.
-The Straight's first daughter Virginia was born late in 1914 after they moved back to Chicago.
+After a short excursion to Australia in the spring of 1914, the Straight's first daughter Virginia Marie was born on July 11 after they had moved back to Chicago.

 It appears that Charley's first job cutting piano rolls was for the QRS Autograph Line, likely as early as the late fall of 1914 just after his return for New York, based on advertising.
 The Autographs were allegedly hand-played rolls in that they were played live on a marking piano, but then sometimes heavily edited before being made into a master for duplication and distribution.
 The kingpin of QRS at that time was Lee S. Roberts who had been there in the beginning.
 Charley would have arrived there a few months before Max Kortlander, who eventually took the company over in 1931, but until then had favored artist status.
 Whether due to a reason that was stylistic or artistic, or perhaps what Charley felt were unfavorable terms, he stayed with QRS for only a year or so, having left around the end of 1915, probably having been on a one year contract.